lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 end)
 ```

-The event-driven version performs work only when the state actually changes, which makes the behavior easier to reason about and avoids unnecessary repeated work.
+The **event-driven** version performs work only when the state actually changes, which makes the behavior easier to reason about and avoids unnecessary repeated work.

 ---

-#### 32.11 Background Loops Must Have a Real Runtime Requirement
+#### 32.11 **background loops** Must Have a Real Runtime Requirement

-A background loop is acceptable only when the feature itself requires continuous or recurring work that cannot be represented correctly by an event-driven path.
+A **background loop** is acceptable only when the feature itself requires continuous or recurring work that cannot be represented correctly by an **event-driven** path.

 Examples may include: